 “And, when you want something, all the universe conspires in helping you achieve it.” – Paulo Coehlo

-My want?
-To keep my promise to Michael that we would all finish the Camino Portuguese together – in an ideal world this would have meant walking into the square at Santiago de Compostela together.
+I wanted to keep my promise to Michael that we would all finish the Camino Portuguese together.
+In an ideal world, we would have walked into the square at Santiago de Compostela together.

-On a cold Monday morning, six days post-accident, I sat outside the Paradore in my wheel chair, and watched Lisa, Chrissy and Michael walk across the finish line.
+On a cold Monday morning, six days post-accident, I sat outside the Parador in my wheelchair and watched Lisa, Chrissy and Michael walk across the finish line.
 Even if I’d got there by “Camino de Wheels” I felt I had honoured my promise.

-Later on in the morning, Michael wheeled me in the Paradore’s less than robust wheelchair down the slope beside the hotel.
+Later on in the morning, Michael wheeled me in the Parador’s less than robust wheelchair down the slope beside the hotel.
 We were all on our way to get our Compostela’s.

 - Make the pilgrimage for religious or spiritual reasons, or at least an attitude of search.